-Atlantic Shores will deploy data collection buoys to collect meteorological and oceanographic conditions as part of the site assessment activities to help inform the development strategy for turbine layouts.
-These buoys will be moored in and around the Lease Area, planned buoy locations will be shared via notices to mariners and updates on the Project website.
+Atlantic Shores may deploy data collection buoys to gather meteorological and oceanographic conditions as part of the site assessment activities to help inform the development strategy for turbine layouts.
+These buoys will be moored in and around the Lease Area.
+Buoy locations and buoy data will be made accessible on the Project website.